keboola/connection-docs/tutorial/ad-hoc/index.md

 {: .image-popup}
 ![Screenshot - Create Bucket](/tutorial/ad-hoc/cloud-platform-storage-3.png)

-Do not set a Retention Policy on the bucket.
+Do not set a retention policy on the bucket.
 The bucket contains only temporary data and no retention is needed.

 ### Extract Data
 Now you're ready to load the data into Keboola Connection.
-Go to the section *Components -- Extractor*, and click **Add New Extractor**:
+Go to the section **Components -- Extractors**, and click **Add New Extractor**:

 {: .image-popup}